brotatotes/bht-automation/bht gen 3/Luke/Chapter 6/Luke 6 41 bht.md

 ### John Gill:
-1. "A lesser sin in comparison of others; for all sins are not alike..."
+1. "A lesser sin in comparison of others; for all sins are not alike, as the Stoics asserted."
-2. "Some are not so severely to be animadverted upon as others..."
+2. "For no man is perfect, or wholly free from sin."
-3. "Greater sin...those who are inquisitive searchers into the faults of others, and severe animadverters on them; and yet are blind to their own iniquities."
+3. "Meaning a greater sin, such are guilty of, who are inquisitive searchers into the faults of others, and severe animadverters on them; and yet are blind to their own iniquities, and take no notice of them."

 ### John Wesley:
 1. Matthew 7:3.